qqqlab/madflight-docs/docs/Developer-Guide.md

 - `static RdrGizmoSEEALL* create(RdrConfig *c, RdrState *s)` which returns a pointer to the created gizmo on success, or nullptr on failure.
 - `bool update() override` which updates RdrState *s (i.e. distance).

 The update() method should be non-blocking.
-So instead of: "trigger measurement, wait for completion, report result", do "exit if busy, report result if measurement received, trigger next measurement".
+So instead of: _"trigger measurement, wait for completion, report result"_, do _"exit if busy, report result if measurement completed, trigger next measurement"_.

 Have a look at the other gizmos for inspiration, or use one as template for your new gizmo.

 #### External libraries

-Optional: if your gizmo uses an external library, copy the external library to folder `rdr/SEEALL`.
+If your gizmo uses an external library, copy the external library to folder `rdr/SEEALL`.
 Copy only the required source files and create a single readme.txt file with a link to the external lib and the lib's license info.
 Do not copy examples and other optional files.
 I know, this copying feels wrong, but it guarantees that _madflight_ will always compile, even if the external lib changes or disappears.

 #### rdr/rdr.cpp